Instructions for improving the accessibility of Excel spreadsheets.

 - there is a lot of white space, which makes them easier to read

-- the colours contrast well, making them easier to tell apart, even for colourblind readers.
-Colour choice and contrast are important for low vision and colourblind users
+- the colours contrast well, making them easier to tell apart, even for readers with colour vision deficiency.
+Colour choice and contrast are important for users with low vision or colour vision deficiency

 - for users who cannot perceive colour at all and see only monochrome, the contrast still works well